Ehsan-abaci/Push2GoRouter/README.md

 - **Dynamic Routes**: Route names that are resolved at runtime from a variable cannot be statically determined.
 The tool will flag these as 'dynamic_route' and they will require manual migration.
 - **Complex Arguments**: The tool generates // TODO comments for passing arguments (state.extra) to your widgets.
 You will need to complete this logic by casting to the correct type and passing the data to your widget's constructor.
-- **pushAndRemoveUntil / popAndPushNamed**: These complex navigation patterns are often converted to a context.go() and may require manual review to ensure the navigation stack behavior matches your intent.
+- **pushAndRemoveUntil / popAndPushNamed**: These complex navigation patterns are replaced with a `TODO: Manual migration` and require manual review to ensure the navigation stack behavior matches your intent.

 ## **Contributing**